MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/pva-bot-how-to.md

-﻿---
+---
-title: Replace copilot added to site with another copilot available in Microsoft Copilot Studio
+title: Replace default copilot with a copilot customized using Microsoft Copilot Studio
 description: Learn how to replace the default Power Pages copilot with another copilot available in Microsoft Copilot Studio. ms.topic: how-to ms.date: 08/30/2024